Build your Data Science Portfolio, Resume, GitHub & Kaggle Profiles

 Here are some important tips to make your resume stand out:

-• Skills: No matter how many degrees you have under your belt, your skills are what define your employability.
-Make sure your resume or portfolio spotlights the skills that are required in the domain you are applying for.
+- Skills: No matter how many degrees you have under your belt, your skills are what define your employability.
+Ensure your resume or portfolio spotlights the skills required in the domain you are applying for.

-• Education and certification: If you are a fresher or a person transitioning to Data Science, it is critical to mention it on the resume.
+- Education and certification: If you are a fresher or a person transitioning to Data Science, mentioning it on the resume is critical.
 Make sure you list your education relevantly.

 Kaggle and GitHub profiles

-Similar to online profiles, GitHub and Kaggle make two of the favorite data science networking sites for Data Science aspirants, professionals, and enthusiasts.
+Like online profiles, GitHub and Kaggle make two of the favourite data science networking sites for Data Science aspirants, professionals, and enthusiasts.

 Kaggle: Kaggle is a powerful tool where we can receive data sets and run our codes.
-It allows you to publish your work; your peers can then like, comment, and engage with the content you publish.
-The more engagement you have, the better your ranking and profile will get.
+It allows you to publish your work; your peers can then like, comment, and engage with your published content.
+The more engagement you have, your ranking and profile will improve.
 Kaggle can be a good income source as well.
 Here, you can also find multiple companies that provide their data set and problem statements for you to apply your skills and techniques.

 GitHub: is a popular version control system for software management and collaboration.
 It is also a platform where we can write, get inspiration from fellow coders, and archive our codes.
 If we are improvising the code on a time-to-time basis, then it is a good option to use as we can track the lineage of the code.

 Do you want to upgrade your skill set and maximize your chances of landing a Data Science job?
-Join OdinSchool’s Data Science Bootcamp today.
-Apply Now!
+Join OdinSchool’s Data Science Course today.